-The Auditoriums Supervisor oversees Educational Media Services auditoriums staff and student workers at the Hillside campus and is responsible for ensuring efficient day-to-day operations within the auditoriums and during events, under the direction and guidance of the Manager, Educational Media Services.
+The Auditoriums Supervisor oversees Educational Media Services auditoriums staff and student workers on campus and is responsible for ensuring efficient day-to-day operations within the auditoriums and during events, under the direction and guidance of the Manager, Educational Media Services.
+The position has responsibilities for managing all events, small and large, and maintaining equipment in the Los Angeles Times Media Center and the Ahmanson Auditorium.
 Supervisor works closely with the Manager providing regular updates on scheduled classes and events and to provide recommendations to improve the auditoriums for better user experience.
-In addition, Supervisor can act as a backup projectionist and can assist other members of the Educational Media Services team to support A/V needs.
+Supervisor determines scheduled hours, provides daily and weekly tasks, and oversees the work performed by the Auditoriums Specialist, Projectionists, and Student Workers.
+The incumbent is responsible for attending all relevant meetings, creating relationships with vendors and other departments and ensuring excellent customer service.
+In addition, Supervisor can act as a backup to Auditoriums Specialist or projectionists and can assist other members of the Educational Media Services team to support A/V needs.
 Will travel between campuses as needed.

 Other Non-Essential Duties — 5%

 The conditions herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.